KDE/digikam-doc/asset_management/organize_find.rst

     The digiKam Tag Properties Dialog

 In the long run you will not remember the details of your pictures and their subject (essentially the metadata in your brain will break down).
 It is therefore paramount that you **choose general and generic categories**.
 You will always remember that a particular shot was set at a river bank in a country or continent (aka river, continent), but you'll have forgotten which river it was.
 Instead of only tagging it with *Okavango* you tag it with river/Africa or river/South Africa.
-The details you can either put into a tag as well or into the captions.
+The details you can either put into a tag as well or into the **Captions**.
 A trick may help you: How would you search for that river with an Internet search engine?
 That's the way to go!

 Another categorization might be task-oriented as in *print jobs*, *web export*, *personal*, *galleryXYZ*, *clients*, *slideshow*, etc. Create groups as you need them but not more, you should be able to remember by heart the top level tags at least, otherwise the differentiation will become useless.
 Don't forget that you have all the other attributes to narrow down the search.
 The right sidebar tag filter combines with any view of left sidebar (albums, calendar, timeline, tag and search).
-This workflow categorizations can be easily delegated to Color Labels in digiKam.
+This workflow categorizations can be easily delegated to **Color Labels** in digiKam.

 .. figure:: images/dam_color_labels.webp
     :alt: